jackcogdill/Resume/README.md

 Compile with `xelatex cv.tex`

-To recompile on save, use: `ls cv.tex | entr xelatex cv.tex`
+To recompile on save, use: `find cv.tex | entr xelatex cv.tex`

 More info on entr [here](http://entrproject.org/).